 While the nautical musings have been left on the cutting room floor, the camber profile on the TRGM does resemble a seagull in flight, with elongated camber and shortened rocker improving your glide and float.
-Think shorter wingspan with revved up performance, a terrific snag and addition to your backcountry quiver.
+Think shorter wingspan with revved-up performance, a terrific snag, and addition to your backcountry quiver.

 Olive Splitzo Splitboard

 The latest addition to the Olive split portfolio, the Splitzo is a progressively cambered all-mountain board that bridges the gap between freestyle and freeride; You don’t need to choose one or the other, the divide effectively closed between your fave backcountry disciplines.
-Hits and hips, big lines and drops, the Splitzo has all your neuroses and paranoia covered with this pill of a splitboard.
+Hits and hips, big lines and drops, the Splitzo have all your neuroses and paranoia covered with this pill of a splitboard.

 Never Summer 25 Splitboard